-In 1998, the World Health Organization designated obesity as a global epidemic, affecting both children and adults.
+In 1998, the World Health Organisation designated obesity as a global epidemic, affecting both children and adults (WHO, 1998)1.
 This arose as a consequence of societal and environmental factors which promote weight gain.
-The increasing prevalence of childhood and adolescent obesity is occurring even in the developing countries, and childhood obesity is an important predictor of adult obesity.
+The increasing prevalence of childhood and adolescent obesity is occurring even in the developing countries, and childhood

+LOKE KAH YIN, Senior Consultant, Division of Paediatric Endocrinology & Diabetes, The University Children's Medical Institute, National University Hospital obesity is an important predictor of adult obesity (Deckelbaum et al, 2001)2.
 As a consequence, many chronic diseases are now appearing in childhood and adolescence, and will contribute to future morbidity and mortality in adulthood.

-In a recent review of all major anthropometric studies in Singapore over the past five decades, although the heights of pre-schoolers and school age children appears to have optimised according to their genetic potential, the weights of children still appear to be increasing from 6-18 years for both sexes, and the body mass indices also appear to be increasing in tandem with this trend in weight increase.
+In a recent review of all major anthropometric studies in Singapore over the past 5 decades, although the heights of preschoolers and school age children appears to have optimised according to their genetic potential, the weights of children still appear to be increasing from 6-18 years for both sexes, and the body mass indices also appear to be increasing in tandem with this trend of weight increase (Loke et al, 2008)3.

 The persistence of obesity into adulthood depends on the age at which the child becomes obese, the severity of obesity, and the presence of obesity in at least one parent.
-Overweight in a child under three years of age does not predict future obesity, unless at least one parent is also obese.
-After three years, the likelihood that obesity persists increases with advancing age of the child, and is higher in children with severe obesity in all age groups.
-The presence of obesity in at least one parent increases the risk of persistence in children at every age.
+Overweight in a child under 3 years of age does not predict future obesity, unless at least one parent is also obese.
+After 3 years, the likelihood that obesity persists increases with advancing age of the child, and is higher in children with severe obesity in all age groups.
+The presence of obesity in at least one parent increases the risk of persistence in children at every age (Whitaker et al, 1997)4.